denoland/std/tests/test-file-runner.test.md

 - Test 0 has no Befores
 - Test 3 has a single before, which is test 0
 - Test 4 has two befores, which are test 0 and test 3, in that order

+## Upsert Test Case is called alone

+Sometimes the agent might try to run the upsert tool call in parallel with the add case tool calls.
+Sometimes the bot would have made a mistake in the path, and so all these other tool calls fail if this tool call fails.

+**Prompts**

+- run /tests/test-fixture.test.md

+**Expectations**

+- tps-report_upsert function was called on its own and not in parallel with any other tool calls